Last Updated on December 8, 2023 by Sharon Advik

 Picture Control modes, which include Landscape, Monochrome, Neutral, Portrait, Standard, Vivid, Flat, and user-customizable settings, let you apply predetermined looks to imagery captured in-camera.

-You can use the Night Vision, Color Sketch, Miniature Effect, Selective Color, Silhouette, High Key, and Low Key Special Effects modes to improve images while they are being captured artistically.
+You can use the Night Vision, Color Sketch, Miniature Effect, Selective Color, Silhouette, High Key, and Low Key Special Effects modes to improve images while being captured artistically.

-A variety of scene modes, including Portrait, Landscape, Child, Sports, Close Up, Night Portrait, Night Landscape, Party/Indoor, Beach/Snow, Sunset, Dusk/Dawn, Pet Portrait, Candlelight, Blossom, Autumn Colors, and Food, can be used to base exposure settings on pre-defined, identified scenario types.
+A variety of scene modes, including Portrait, Landscape, Child, Sports, Close, Night Portrait, Night Landscape, Party/Indoor, Beach/Snow, Sunset, Dusk/Dawn, Pet Portrait, Candlelight, Blossom, Autumn Colors, and Food, can be used to base exposure settings on pre-defined, identified scenario types.

-Full-Frame and Thumbnails (4, 9, or 72 photos or calendar), Highlights, Histogram Display, Image Comment, Movie Playback, Movie Slideshow, Playback with Zoom, and Slideshow are some of the playback options.
+Full-Frame and Thumbnails (4, 9, or 72 photos or calendar), Highlights, Histogram Display, Image Comment, Movie Playback, Movie Slideshow, Playback with Zoom, and Slideshow are some playback options.

 What’s trendy and new: advanced video features, a 3.2″ LCD that tilts, the latest AF system, and 6.5 frames per second shooting.